 Red Light Therapy & Fat Loss

-Some research shows that near-infrared light therapy can dramatically enhance — nearly double — fat loss from exercise, as compared to people doing just the exercise routine without the NIR light therapy.
+Additional research shows near-infrared light therapy can dramatically enhance — nearly double — fat loss from exercise, as compared to people doing just the exercise routine without the NIR light therapy.

-You Want Therapeutic Wavelengths that Achieve Real Results When choosing the right near-infrared and red-light therapy light device, you want to select a device that’s long-lasting, has a great warranty, is well-manufactured, and most importantly, one that offers the correct wavelengths at the right power density over a large area.
+When choosing the right near-infrared and red-light therapy light device, you want to select a device that’s reliable over time, is well-manufactured, well-warrantied and offers the correct wavelengths at the right power density over a large area.

-Bulbs that use wavelengths above 1000nm can therefore not be applied close to the body for longer periods of time.
+Bulbs that use wavelengths above 1000nm cannot be applied close to the body for extended periods.
 For this reason, red light therapy devices use LED lights, so that only the most therapeutic wavelengths that do not emit any heat can be used.